 For a small number of learners in school there may need to be adaptations to the curriculum in order to allow all children to access the broad and balanced, yet exciting and engaging curriculum we offer.
+For children who are

-Every Teacher, with support from the SENCO, teacher in charge and leader in charge of teaching and learning, is required to adapt the curriculum to ensure access to learning for all children in their class.
+Every Teacher, with support from the SENCO, teacher in charge and leader in charge of teaching and learning, is required to use adaptive teaching methods and scaffolding to ensure access to learning for all children in their class.

-Our Teachers will use various strategies to adapt access to the curriculum; this might include using visual timetables, writing frames, I-pads, lap tops, sound buttons, practical activities or other alternatives.
+Our Teachers will use various strategies to adapt access to the curriculum; this might include using visual timetables, writing frames, I-pads, Iap tops, sound buttons, practical activities or other alternatives.